jjrp267/miappencore54/Readme.md

 # Symfony and React

-app built with react and Symfony 5.4
+app built with React 18 and Symfony 5.4

 ## Installation